 Knowledge and Rape Myth Acceptance

-Banyard and colleagues (2007) found that, from pretest to posttest and at the 2-month follow-up, the Bringing in the Bystander intervention significantly improved both treatment groups’ knowledge of sexual violence compared to the control group.
-Similarly, from pretest to posttest and at the 2-month follow-up, the treatment groups’ scores were significantly different from the control group for rape myth acceptance.
+Banyard and colleagues (2007) found that, from pretest to posttest and at the 2-month follow up, the Bringing in the Bystander intervention significantly improved both treatment groups’ knowledge of sexual violence, compared with the control group.
+Similarly, from pretest to posttest and at the 2-month follow up, the treatment groups’ scores for rape myth acceptance were significantly different than those of the control group.
 This indicated significantly less acceptance of rape myths among the intervention groups.

 Bystander Attitude, Behavior, and Efficacy

 The results further showed significant differences in bystander attitudes (likelihood of intervening), efficacy (confidence in ability to intervene), and behavior (actions taken in the previous 2 months) between the treatment groups and the control group, from pretest to posttest and at the 2-month follow up.
 This indicates that the intervention was successful in improving bystander awareness and prosocial behaviors to prevent or intervene in instances of sexual violence.

 Moynihan and colleagues (2014) found that from pretest to 12-month follow up, the Bringing in the Bystander intervention significantly improved the treatment group’s use of helping behavior toward friends, compared with the control group.

 Banyard and colleagues (2007) used a randomized experiment to evaluate the effects of the Bringing in the Bystander treatment on attitudes, knowledge, and behavior on the intervention group.
 Participants in the study were recruited from the undergraduate cohort of the University of New Hampshire, through flyers at the student center.
 Participants were between the ages of 18 and 23, and were paid for their participation.